 Stephen, who worked at Antioch in 1127 on a translation of Ali Ibn Abbas's famous medical book Liber Regalis, preached the importance of transferring Arabic knowledge into Latin.
 He had learned Arabic in order to advance from "the naked beginnings of philosophy," and to study, "God willing...things far higher, extending to the excellence of the soul."
 He was looking for "more famous things which the Arabic language contains, the hidden secrets of philosophy."
-2

 Raymond of Toledo (1125-1155) actively promoted translations of Muslim scientific books into Latin.
 In Toledo, he said there was "a wealth of Arabic books, and a number of masters of the two tongues, and with the help of the Mozarabes-Arabized Christians and resident Jews-there arose a regular school for the translation of Arabic-Latin books of science, which drew from all lands those who thirsted for knowledge."
-3

-One of the most famous translators, the Englishman Adelard of Bath, contrasted the knowledge he was receiving with what was available in Europe: "from the Arabic masters I have learned one thing, led by reason, while you are caught by the image of authority, and led by another halter."4
+One of the most famous translators, the Englishman Adelard of Bath, contrasted the knowledge he was receiving with what was available in Europe: "from the Arabic masters I have learned one thing, led by reason, while you are caught by the image of authority, and led by another halter."

 Translators Hermann of Carinthia and Robert of Ketton wrote letters to each other about their work.
 Ketton mentions the lack of knowledge of astronomy among the Latins, as did Plato of Tivoli in 1145, saying, "The Latins...have not a single author in astronomy...only foolish dreams and old wives fables."
-Robert and Hermann stated that they worked to bring out "the innermost treasures of the

 Robert and Hermann stated that they worked to bring out "the innermost treasures of the Arabs."
-6